Culture of Reading, Berkshire: Music

 Reading has several orchestras.
 The long-established Reading Symphony Orchestra (RSO) is one of the town's amateur orchestras, led by a professional conductor and leader.
 It presents four main concerts a year, and is often engaged to work in collaboration with other musical organisations and for private functions.
 The Aldworth Philharmonic Orchestra (APO), founded in 2002 and named after Richard Aldworth, the founder of Reading Blue Coat School, rehearses and plays most of its concerts at the school.
 APO's remit is to be as innovative as possible, giving local people the chance to play by rehearsing exclusively at weekends, attracting a wider audience to classical music (especially younger people) through its 'Concert Virgin Scheme' and education projects, and championing the music of talented young composers.
 Reading Youth Orchestra (RYO) provides an opportunity for younger musicians.

-The Berkshire Maestros organisation provides music making opportunities for young people in Berkshire and is based at Stoneham Court in Tilehurst, Reading.
-The trust supports hundreds of young musicians across the county, offering teacher-run groups such as regional and local choirs, orchestras and bands - many of which regularly perform at national and international level.
+Berkshire Music Trust provides music making opportunities for young people in Berkshire and is based at Stoneham Court in Tilehurst, Reading.
+The trust supports hundreds of young musicians across the county, offering teacher-run groups such as regional and local choirs, orchestras and bands – many of which regularly perform at national and international level.

 Theatre

-Reading theatre venues include the Hexagon and South Street Arts Centre, which are professional venues supported by Reading Borough Council.
+Reading theatre venues include the Hexagon and South Street Arts Centre, which are professional venues supported by Reading Borough Council, and Reading Rep Theatre, a professional independent venue founded in 2012.
 The Hexagon is a multi-purpose venue in the heart of Reading that provides rock, pop, comedy, classical music and dance as well as theatre.
 Performances have included Reel Big Fish and their mix of ska-punk as well as comedy from Russell Howard.
 South Street presents performing arts from both the professional and community sectors, including fringe theatre, comedy, music, dance and live literature.
+Reading Rep Theatre is Reading's only repertory theatre, with a mixture of original and touring productions, as well as private classes and a community engagement programme.

 Amateur theatre venues in Reading include Progress Theatre, a self-governing, self-funding theatre group and registered charity founded in 1947 that operates and maintains its own 97-seat theatre.
 Progress Theatre produces a yearly open air Shakespeare production in Caversham Court Gardens, having previously occupied the Reading Abbey Ruins.

 Golden Globe- and Oscar-winning actress Kate Winslet was born and brought up in Reading.
 Her ex-husband, award-winning director Sam Mendes, was also born in Reading.

 Reading is also home to the Rep College.
 Established in 1997 it is based at the Rising Sun Arts Centre in Silver Street.
 It is a professional training college for actors and produces 14 public shows each year.